Thyroid Diseases

 Diagnosis and Treatment

-For both hyperthyroidism and hypothyroidism, the first step in the diagnosis is a physical examination, which will include a medical and family history review along with blood tests.
+For both hyperthyroidism and hypothyroidism, the first step in the diagnosis is a physical examination by one of our thyroid doctors who are endocrine specialists, which will include a medical and family history review along with blood tests.
 As necessary, other laboratory tests may be ordered.

 Treatment